-1. BEST FOR GENERAL GARDENINGING: Mockins Stainless Steel Bypass Pruning Shears
+1. BEST OVERALL: Mockins Stainless Steel Bypass Pruning Shears

 Whether you wish to trim flowers, harvest fresh herbs, or cut back unruly vegetable vines, you won’t go wrong with Mockins Stainless Steel Bypass Pruning Shears.
 They feature soft-grip, ergonomic rubber handles, a locking mechanism, and super sharp stainless steel bypass blades to make cutting green garden stems a snap.

-2. BEST SHEARS FOR SMALL HANDS: Saboten 1210 Thinning Shears
+2. BEST FOR LIGHT DUTY: Saboten 1210 Thinning Shears

 For those who want smaller shears without sacrificing cutting ability, the Saboten 11210 Thinning Shears are just the ticket.
 These little bypass pruners feature sharp Teflon-coated carbon steel blades, easy-grip handles, and a built-in locking mechanism.

-4. BEST POWERED SHEARS: KOMOK Electric Pruning Shears
+3. BEST FOR HEAVY DUTY: KOMOK Electric Pruning Shears